Annie Hoey

-Annie Hoey (born 3 October 1988) is an Irish Labour Party politician who has served as a Senator for the Agricultural Panel since April 2020.
+Annie Hoey (born 3 October 1988) is an Irish former Labour Party politician who served as a Senator for the Agricultural Panel from June 2020 until January 2025.

 Early life and education

 Hoey is from Beamore, Drogheda, a suburb just by the border between County Meath and County Louth.
-She is the daughter of Raymond and Elizabeth and has two sisters.

 She graduated with a Bachelor of Arts in Drama and Theatre Studies in 2009, a Master of Arts in Comparative and World Literature in 2012, and a Postgraduate certificate in Women's Studies in 2013, all from University College Cork.
-Hoey was voted "college society person of the year" in 2013 for her work with Amnesty, as chairperson of the LGBT Society, and for co-founding of a humanist society in Cork.
-She also co-founded UCC's first ever feminist society, FemSoc.
+Hoey was voted "college society person of the year" in 2013 for her work with Amnesty, as chairperson of the UCC LGBT Society, and for co-founding of a humanist society in Cork.
+She also co-founded the UCC Feminist Society.

-Hoey later went on to study a specialist diploma in Quality Management at the University of Limerick in 2019.
+Hoey later studied for a specialist diploma in quality management at the University of Limerick in 2019.
+She then graduated in 2023 with a Postgraduate Diploma in Social Policy and Practise from Trinity College Dublin.

 Career

 Representative student organisations

 In 2013, Hoey was elected as the deputy president and campaigns officer for UCC Students' Union.

 At the Union of Students in Ireland congress in April 2014, Hoey was elected as the Vice President for Equality and Citizenship.
 In March 2015, Hoey was re-elected to the same position.

-During 2014 and 2015, in the lead up to the referendum of the Thirty-fourth Amendment of the Constitution of Ireland, known as the Marriage Equality referendum, Hoey used her role as USI Equality and Citizenship Officer to mobilise students across the country.
+During 2014 and 2015, in the lead-up to the referendum on the Thirty-fourth Amendment of the Constitution of Ireland, known as the Marriage Equality referendum, Hoey used her role as USI Equality and Citizenship Officer to mobilise students across the country.
 She organised USI's flagship Pink Training event in Cork in November 2014.
-The weekend conference focused heavily on training students in campaigning for a Yes vote and it was attended by a record number of students.
-In the months leading up to the vote in 2015, Hoey traveled across the country conducting training events for students on messaging and canvassing.
-Hoey's mobilisation work accumulated with an idea of a ‘voter motor,’ a campaign that was launched by USI in the final week of the campaign to encourage people to give their fellow citizens a lift to the polling stations.

-During Hoey's second term as the UCI Vice President for Equality and Citizenship, she was appointed Deputy President of USI to USI President Kevin Donoghue.
+During Hoey's second term as the USI Vice President for Equality and Citizenship, she was appointed Deputy President of USI to USI President Kevin Donoghue.

 Hoey then served as President of the Union of Students in Ireland from 2016 to 2017.
 During her tenure as USI President, an estimated 15,000 students took part in the #EducationIs demonstration in Dublin, to show student opposition to income contingent loan schemes.
 In March 2017, Hoey presented to the Citizens' Assembly at the fourth meeting of the Citizens' Assembly on the Eighth Amendment of the Constitution.

 Hoey was also a board member of the Higher Education Authority.